Shawn Skinner: 2014 leadership

 Following the resignation of Dunderdale as Premier of Newfoundland and Labrador and leader of the Progressive Conservative Party, Skinner's name was brought up as a potential successor.
 In February 2014, in an interview with The Telegram Skinner said “I don’t mind sharing with you that I’m very, very seriously considering this.”
 Skinner's major issue with regards to entering the race was the spending limit for candidates.
 Under the party constitution leadership candidates cannot spend over $200,000, but the party was looking at revising that amount upward.
 Skinner was worried about racking up debt if he lost the race, but felt he could raise $200,000.

 Later life

-Skinner served as chair of End Homelessness St. John’s from 2012-2018.
+Skinner served as chair of End Homelessness St. John’s between 2012 and 2018.
 In 2015, Skinner served on the Electoral Boundaries Commission charged with reducing the number of seats from 48 to 40.
 He is currently the senior director, business development for Aecon Construction Group Limited.
 Skinner co-chaired the provincial PC Party's 2018 leadership convention.
 In 2020, Skinner announced his candidacy for the Ward 2 municipal by-election in St. John's.

 In 2020, Skinner was elected to the St. John's City Council.
-He won 22.8% of the vote and defeated 7 other candidates.
+He won 22.8% of the vote and defeated seven other candidates.
 He did not run for re-election in 2021.